FlowFuse/website/src/handbook/product/strategy.md

 ### Applications on the edge

-Many organizations position Node-RED instances on remote servers, edge or industrial devices, to meet network, infrastructure, or use case requirements.
-Therefore, management of remote instances is crucial for the overall success of closing the gap between IT and OT.
+Many organizations position Node-RED instances on remote servers, edge-, or industrial-devices.
+This practise allows them to meet network-, infrastructure-, or use-case- requirements.

 FlowFuse already supports this process by creating snapshots on Node-RED instances that can be deployed to multiple remote targets.
 We will continue to expand the functionalities to allow users to manage existing Node-RED instances, improve their development practices to accelerate development and ensure a reliable and repeatable process, providing more flexible remote deployment options and offering the best support for devices in closed and segmented networks as we are facing it in production environments.